theUncanny/edna/src/note-help.md

 Your notes are private and secure.

-Notes are stored in the browser or on disk.
+Notes are stored on your computer: in the browser (local storage) or on disk.

-You can encrypt notes for additional security.
+For additional security, you can [encrypt notes](#encryption) with a password.

 The code is [open source](https://github.com/kjk/edna) so you can audit it.